A Dynamical Approach to the Berezin-Li-Yau Inequality: The Correlation Inequality in All Dimensions

 \section{The Correlation Inequality in All Dimensions}

 In this section we prove the key sign condition

 for any smooth convex domain $\Omega\subset\mathbb{R}^d$ ($d\ge 3$) and any $\Lambda>0$, with equality if and only if $\Omega$ is a ball.

 We will use both high-energy microlocal asymptotics and finite-energy variational principles.
-Quantitative isoperimetric stability results of Maggi~\cite{Maggi2016} enter the dynamical argument but are not needed for the sign of $\mathcal I(\Omega,\Lambda)$.
+The sign of $\mathcal I(\Omega,\Lambda)$ is obtained by combining local rigidity near the ball with the first-zero exclusion mechanism.

-\begin{quote} \textbf{Roadmap.} The proof proceeds in three steps: (i) high-energy microlocal estimates, (ii) finite-energy trace minimization via rearrangements, and (iii) the synthesis of the two regimes leading to rigidity. \end{quote}
+\begin{quote} \textbf{Roadmap.} The proof proceeds in three steps: (i) high-energy microlocal estimates via the boundary Weyl expansion, (ii) local rigidity near the ball via a shape expansion argument, and (iii) propagation of the sign along the flow to all $t\ge0$. \end{quote}

 \begin{definition}[Correlation integral] For a smooth bounded domain $\Omega$ and $\Lambda>0$ define

 \end{definition}